Learn the do's and don'ts of resource planning for multiple projects.

-Doing resource planning for multiple projects is like weaving a spider web — put one thread, your resource, in the wrong place and it will get tangled; cut it altogether — the whole system will collapse.
+Doing resource planning for multiple projects is like weaving a spider web — put one thread (your resource) in the wrong place and it will get tangled; cut it altogether — the whole system will collapse.

-Project management is a complex game as it is, but when there are multiple projects running at the same time, the gains, as well as dangers, get multiplied.
+Project management is a complex game as it is.
+But when there are multiple projects running at the same time, the gains - as well as dangers - get multiplied.

 Planning your resources and their capacity means that you know whether the people you currently have in the team have enough free time to start and finish the project you initiate.
 More often than not, a lack of insight into your resource availability makes it nearly impossible to do efficient resource allocation and gives room to false expectations as to when the project will get delivered and whether it will get delivered at all.

 Having to deal with lack or no real-time overview leads to project managers taking crucial decisions by flying blind.
 You need to do that human resource planning for a solid start and then regularly check for any possible changes to see if you need to do adjustments to get the project to the finish line.

 In short, resource utilization stands for the amount of time your resources spend doing a certain task.
 If you have no documented utilization data to rely on when planning your resources for the upcoming projects, making accurate estimates of how many hands you will be needing and how to allocate them is problematic, to say the least.

 There are lots of traps in resource planning for multiple projects.
 But where there are traps, there are also ways around them.
-Here are some of the tried and tested ones.
+Here are some of the tried and tested ones: